-The following guidelines presented by the Academic Policy and Curriculum Committee establish a university-wide standard of quality and legibility for the preparation of a thesis/dissertation.
+The following guidelines presented by the Academic Policy and Curriculum Committee establish a university-wide standard of quality and legibility for the preparation of a dissertation/thesis.

 a.
 Style Requirements

 b.
-Required Copies of the Theses/Dissertations & Binding Fee
+Required Copy of the Dissertation/Thesis & Binding Fee

 The option to bind additional copies for the graduate's personal collection is available, see the form above for details.
 The library will not facilitate the purchase of additional copies after this submission.
 Please refer to ProQuest or ask the library for a reference to a local bindery if you would like to obtain bound copies after the submission process.